andrew/ultimate-awesome/README.md

 - [awesome-RLAIF](https://github.com/mengdi-li/awesome-RLAIF) - A continually updated list of literature on Reinforcement Learning from AI Feedback (RLAIF) .
 - [awesome-webhid](https://github.com/robatwilliams/awesome-webhid) - Curated list of resources relating to the WebHID (Human Interface Device) API.
 - [awesome-stellar](https://github.com/stellar/awesome-stellar) - 👨‍🚀 A curated list of Stellar applications, blog posts, educational resources, tools, and more. .
-- [awesome-dlms](https://github.com/vila-lab/awesome-dlms) - The official GitHub repo for the survey paper "A Survey on Diffusion Language Models".
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (
 - [awesome-evm-security](https://github.com/kareniel/awesome-evm-security) - 🕶 A high-level overview of the EVM security ecosystem.
 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.